In this sewing tutorial, I will show you how to make two easy top patterns and how to sew a top for beginners.

 Useful tip: You don’t need to buy 4 cones of the same color thread for this 4 thread overlock stitch.
 I usually have one cone (sometimes 2) and then I use my regular sewing machine to put the thread on 3 bobbins.
 I use bobbins in my serger but they have to be covered with small spool holders as you can see in the image below.

-Useful tip #2: I have easy threaders on my sewing machine and my embroidery machine but I don’t have it on my serger.
+Useful tip #2: I have easy threaders on my sewing machine and my embroidery machine but I don’t have them on my serger.
 So threading the needles can be a problem.
-So I started to thread the needles before inserting them to their place in the serger.
+So I started to thread the needles before inserting them into their place in the serger.
 See the video below.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.

 If you don’t have a serger maybe it’s time to buy one?
 Check out my article Serger vs. sewing machine.

 Thread your serger with suitable threads, change needles if necessary, and try your serger settings for the fabric you are going to use.

 Staystitch the neckline (on your regular sewing machine, of course) so it doesn’t get stretched during construction.

 Fold the strip of silk chiffon in half lengthwise by pressing it with an iron.
 Pin it to the neckline and stitch using your serger with 4 thread overlock stitch.
 Turn it to the right side and press.
 Remove staystitching (if it’s visible) and topstitch the neckline.

 Now cut 1 cm deep notches at points E, F, L, and M.

 Fold the fabric in half lengthwise and stitch sleeves’ seams (lines AE to CL and FB to MD).